 Step 5: Install the Center Pole

-Assemble the 10’ tall center pole while outside of the tent.
+Assemble the center pole while outside of the tent.
 Be sure that the pole has rubber or plastic caps on both ends to avoid ripping the canvas or the tent floor.

 Unzip the door and remove your shoes (this keeps your floor clean).
 Walk into the tent with the “small hoop” end of the pole in front of you (these hoops can be used for hanging items and should be closest to the ceiling).

 Find the center cone of the tent roof and marry it with the top end of the pole.
 Now push & pull the pole upwards so you raise the roof.
 You may want to “flap” the canvas around you to provide slack, and reduce the tension.

-Now maneuver the bottom of the pole to the center of the floor, likely marked by the “square” at your feet.
+Now maneuver the bottom of the pole to the center of the floor, possibly marked by the “square” at your feet.

 Ask a friend to hand you the door poles now.

 Step 6: Install the Doors A-Frame Pole

 With your shoes still off, assemble the A-frame pole inside of the tent.
 Place the metal “spike” at the top of the A-frame pole through the matching grommet hole in the canvas above the door.
 Now move the frame of the poles forward, into the space on either side of the door until it is upright.
 Secure the pole by placing the feet of the pole into the "pockets" on the floor.

 Now step outside and place the plastic rain cap on the top of the spike on the outside of the tent.